Information for Tenants

-- Contact us to arrange an appointment for you the view the property you are interested in at times that best suit you and us.
+- Contact us or make a booking to arrange an appointment for you the view the property you are interested in at a time that best suits you and us.

 - If you are successful, we will arrange for you to sign the paperwork and move in.
 We require three to four weeks rent as bond, unless otherwise stated.
-We also charge a letting fee of one week's rental.
 Rent is payable in advance usually on a weekly/fortnightly basis.

 Making an Application

 When you make an Application you will need to include certain information to support the application including:

 - Satisfactory personal identification – this is to prove you are who you say you are, such as a passport and/or a New Zealand Driver Licence and/or Birth Certificate.

 - Proof of your current address – you should include a copy of a letter/statement addressed to you at your current address.
 Good examples are bank statements, electricity and telephone accounts, and letters from government departments.

 - Proof that you have the financial means to pay the rent regularly – you need to include a bank statement, or your last three payslips, or other satisfactory printed proof that you can pay the rent for your tenancy.